Our work to create an inclusive, anti-racist campus and world is crucial.

 different topics with comments and open discussion.

-check-ins, to special graduation messages, to DEI-related activities and messages
+from video check-ins, to special graduation messages, to DEI-related activities and

-of kindness and support during uncertain times.
-And, we will be launching dedicated
+mes sages of kindness and support during uncertain times.
+And, this fall we launched

 12. And, we continue to celebrate, promote and encourage recognition of important

-cultural events such as the upcoming U of A (Virtual) Juneteenth Celebration
+cultural events such as the MLK Recommitment Banquet, U of A (Virtual) Juneteenth Celebration

 But this is only the beginning...